 - Your lease agreement may require higher insurance limits than those required by Smashburger.
 You will likely have to prepay all or a portion of the first year’s premiums for insurance.

 - The cost to obtain a liquor license varies greatly depending on the licensing authority involved and the local liquor license resale market, if any.

 15. Lease Review Fee: $1,500

-- The estimated initial investment figures shown above for constructing and opening a Restaurant are based primarily on the costs incurred by the franchisor’s affiliates in opening Smashburger Restaurants since the company’s inception in 2008.
+- The estimated initial investment figures shown above for constructing and opening a Smashburger Restaurant are based primarily on the costs Smashburger has observed its franchisees and affiliates incur in opening Smashburger Restaurants.

 - Because the figures listed above are only estimates, it is possible both to reduce and to exceed costs in any of the areas listed above.
 Actual costs will vary depending on the physical size and current condition of the premises.